 The Real Estate Council represents more than 2,200 professionals and 650 companies that spark community transformation, influence policy, and propel careers through networking, educational programs, and leadership development.
 TREC’s mission is to cultivate relationships in the commercial real estate industry to catalyze community investment, influence policy, propel careers and develop the leaders of tomorrow.
 We believe relationships are the lifeblood of career success, civic responsibility and community investment.

 About TREC Community Investment

-TREC invests in the Dallas community through TREC Foundation and TREC Community Fund.
-Celebrating its 25th anniversary, TREC Foundation takes a high-touch, project-based approach to strengthen the community through grants and investments in neighborhood revitalization.
-The Foundation is the driving force behind the Dallas Catalyst Project, and made an initial three-year, $1 million investment of grants and pro bono professional services to revitalize the Forest District.
+TREC invests in the Dallas community through TREC Community Investors.
+Celebrating its 25th anniversary, TREC Community Investors takes a high-touch, project-based approach to strengthen the community through grants and investments in neighborhood revitalization.
+Community Investors is the driving force behind the Dallas Catalyst Project, and made an initial three-year, $1 million investment of grants and pro bono professional services to revitalize the Forest District.
 It also offers funding and the pro bono professional services of its members to selected projects.
-Since its inception in 1994, TREC Foundation has contributed nearly $13 million in grant funds to more than 150 nonprofit community organizations supported by professional services valued at more than $750,000 annually.
+Since its inception in 1994, TREC Community Investors has contributed nearly $13 million in grant funds to more than 150 nonprofit community organizations supported by professional services valued at more than $750,000 annually.